Vandana251/AI-Python_Tasks/README.md

-# AI & Python Institute Tasks
+# AI & Python Tasks

 Welcome to my repository!
 This repository contains details of the tasks and projects I completed during my training at the institute.